LiveWorkPlay offers two distinct categories of support, and both are explained below:

 This is supported by our one to one matching initiative (pairing an individual we support with an interested member of the public) as well as Friday Night Meet-Ups, where we help coordinate small groups of disabled and non-disabled individuals to come together and enjoy different community activities in different parts of the city, every Friday, all year long.
 It could be dinner and a movie, or a hike along the canal.

-Depending on the person, SIL support from LiveWorkPlay could include help with meal planning and preparation, financial management, organizing social gatherings, and much.
+Depending on the person, SIL support from LiveWorkPlay could include help with meal planning and preparation, financial management, organizing social gatherings in their home, using technology, and much more.
 This is done with respect for the autonomy of the individual and their home.
 We do not tell our members what to eat, or when to clean, or how to spend their money.
 If they ask for help with certain nutritional goals or maintaining their home or managing their budget, we can provide it.
 But it is not our role to attempt to manipulate the diet of our members, their cleaning schedule, or their spending habits.
 We respect their right to choose, including choices that might be judged “unhealthy.”

 This is not to say that we do not care if our members are not eating well, maintaining a healthy home, or managing their finances well.
 Our involvement in people’s lives usually results in positive change.
 But it is not our mission and not our job to expect people with intellectual disabilities to do more than other citizens, who do not have external regulation of their food, home, and finances.
 Our role is to help remove barriers that prevent people with intellectual disabilities from experiencing the community on an equal basis with other citizens.